 If it appears that you have completed all stages of the registration process, but you are still not able to view your eVisa, you can report this to UK Visas and Immigration via the online eVisas error reporting tool.

-Once you submit the report, you should receive an automated email confirming submission and informing you that you should receive a response within 10 working days.
+Once you submit the report, you should receive an automated email confirming submission.
+Following this, you should receive a response within 5working days for most issues, or up to 15 working days if the issue is complex.

 If you continue to have difficulties receiving your eVisa please get in touch with Student Advice or contact the UKVI help centre directly.